-Melbourne Mindfulness Foundation delivers Learn to Meditate and meditation courses in Melbourne and Preston.
+Melbourne Mindfulness Foundation delivers Learn to Meditate and meditation workshops and courses in Melbourne and Preston.
 The courses are aimed at beginner and experienced meditators and people wishing to refresh their meditation and mindfulness skills and practice.
-During the structured 5 week Learn to Meditate courses in Melbourne and Preston, you will be introduced to a range of meditation techniques and strategies relevant to contemporary life.
+During the structured workshops and 5 week Learn to Meditate courses in Melbourne and Preston, you will be introduced to a range of meditation techniques and strategies relevant to contemporary life.

 The Learn to Meditate and mediation courses delivered in Melbourne and Preston are conveniently located for people living in Preston, Brunswick, Reservoir, Coburg, Northcote, Thornbury, Rosanna, Thomastown, Gisborne, Essendon, Epping and Heidelberg.